The Beck Diet Solution: Writers

-The foreword of the book was written by Judith Beck’s father, Dr. Aaron T. Beck, who is widely regarded as the father of cognitive therapy.
+The foreword of the book was written by Beck's father, Aaron T. Beck, who is widely regarded as the father of cognitive therapy.

-Judith S. Beck, Ph.D., is the President of Beck Institute for Cognitive Behavior Therapy and is internationally renowned in the field of Cognitive Behavior Therapy.
+Beck is the President of Beck Institute for Cognitive Behavior Therapy and is internationally renowned in the field of Cognitive Behavior Therapy.
 She wrote the basic textbook, Cognitive Behavior Therapy: Basics and Beyond (2nd edition), which has been translated into 20 languages.

-Dr. Judith Beck also published The Beck Diet Solution Weight Loss Workbook, the Complete Beck Diet for Life, and The Diet Trap Solution which can be used alone or along with The Beck Diet Solution.
+Beck also published The Beck Diet Solution Weight Loss Workbook, the Complete Beck Diet for Life, and The Diet Trap Solution which can be used alone or along with The Beck Diet Solution.